 Dyed hair is very needy.
 Therefore it needs some more than extra nurture, especially during the summer.
 If you rock bold and funky hair colors but worry about your color fading, this one is really important.
 These five tricks will help you take good care of your hair health and shine and make your money worth.

 Experts say you should wait 72 hours before washing your hair after coloring.
 Why?
 Because it takes up to three days for the cuticle layer to fully close, trapping the color molecules.
 So, postponing that first wash will help your color last longer.

 Chemicals in hair colors make your hair vulnerable, so use a dry shampoo instead to wash your hair every time.
 Adjust the temperature of the water, but let it be lukewarm or cold when flushing.
 Hot Water “raises” the outer layer of skin, which is one of the most common reasons why the color fades.

 3. Avoid hot styling tools

-Coloured hair is vulnerable to heat, so avoid using a hair dryer.
+Colored hair is vulnerable to heat, so avoid using a hairdryer.
 Instead, try to gently blot your hair with a towel and let it air-dry.
 When you want to use tools to straighten or curl your hair, apply a heat protecting spray beforehand.
 If your tools allow it, use the cooler settings to spare your hair.

 4. Moisture-boost often